-Since the CFA835 must act differently depending on whether the host's power supply is on or off, the host's "switched +5v" must be connected to GPIO[1].
+The CFA835 acts differently depending on the host's power state.
+Thus, the host's "switched +5 ν " must be connected to GPIO[1].
 This GPIO line functions as POWER SENSE.
 The POWER SENSE pin is configured as an input with a pull-down, $5k\Omega$ nominal.